Phileosopher/commonplace/stories.md

 Since every story is [inspired](mind-creativity.md) by other stories and [reality](reality.md), stories can be [analyzed](logic.md) and reproduced by observing specific [values](values.md) called "[tropes](http://tvtropes.org)".
 Every decent [storyteller](stories-storytellers.md), beyond conveying [feeling](mind-feelings.md), is also aware of where a trope's [trend](trends.md) currently is for their audience.

+APPLICATION: A powerful story will [feel](mind-feelings.md) more real than [reality](reality.md) itself.
+Often, many [storytellers](stories-storytellers.md) use existing [tropes](values.md) that overshadow reality's rules (e.g., how [automobiles](autos.md) are used).
+Often, they'll use their story to invalidate legitimate points of view (e.g., [politics](politics-conservativeliberal.md)).
+Other times, they'll use their stories to attach untrue things they [speculate](imagination.md) to legitimately true things.

+APPLICATION: The truth, in all its normalcy, is a relatively dull story.
+Often, we prefer a stylized, artistic depiction of reality over reality itself.
+We must constantly examine anything considered [true](reality.md) which also evokes strong [feelings](mind-feelings.md) because it may veer away from reality into [trust](trust.md).

 To the degree we want to feel [safe](safety.md), we will revisit a story we love.
 We already know the ending, so we find more pleasure in seeing retroactively how the beginning and middle contributed to it.

 Often, story writers will create ordinary people, then put them in odd situations.
 By contrast, performers will place odd people into ordinary situations.
 For those reasons, jumping across media can be [emotionally](mind-feelings.md) dissonant.